r3ginam/Pewlett-Hackard-Analysis/README.md

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

   - At this point, it would be very difficult to successfully mentor the next generation of employees based on the current criteria for the mentorship program.
-Senior staff mentors would need to mentor about 85 people each, which is way too many to be successful.
-Even staff mentors would need to mentor around 20 new employees each.
-Based on this analysis, it might be best to promote staff members to senior staff, who would need less mentorship.
-Then, hire new staff.
+  - Senior staff mentors would need to mentor about 85 people each, which is way too many to be successful.
+Staff mentors would need to mentor around 20 new employees each.
+  - Based on this analysis, it might be best to promote staff members to senior staff, who would need less mentorship.
+Then, hire new employees for the lower level titles.